ClementGre/PDF4Teachers/src/main/java/fr/clementgre/pdf4teachers/datasaving/README.md

 ## fr.clementgre.pdf4teachers.datasaving

-Theses classes are used to store all data excluding Languages and Editions.
-It uses the files userdata.yml, settings.yml and textelements.yml.
+These classes are used to store all data excluding Languages and Editions.
+It uses the files `userdata.yml`, `sync_userdata.yml`, `settings.yml` and all `simpleconfigs` files.

-The data is loaded/saved with SnakeYAML who transform YAML to HashMap<String, Object> and vice versa.
-Config is an " utils" used to edit theses HashMap easierly.
+The data is loaded/saved with SnakeYAML which transform YAML to HashMap<String, Object> and vice versa.
+Config is a utility used to edit the HashMap structures more easily.

 #### Reflection

-UserData.java and Settings.java uses reflection to store and load vars automaticaly.
-They use Annotations UserDataObject and SettingObject.
+`UserData.java`, `SyncUserData.java`, and `Settings.java` uses reflection to store and load variables automatically.
+They use Annotations `UserDataObject` or `SettingObject`.

-- UserDataObject is storing the path of the var in the yaml and the type of the var is detected with reflection.
+- `UserDataObject` is storing the path of the variable in the yaml and the type of the variable is detected with reflection.
-- For the Settings, there is BooleanSetting, StringSetting etc. who extens Setting.
-Setting is storing the path in the YAML hierarchy, but also a title, description, an image etc. because almost all Setting is showed in the MenuBar ( .panel.MenuBar).
+- For the `Settings`, there is `BooleanSetting`, `StringSetting` etc. who extends `Setting`. `Setting` is storing the path in the
+  YAML hierarchy, but also a title, description, an image etc. because almost every `Setting` is shown in the `MenuBar` (`.panel.MenuBar`).

-TextElementsData does not use reflexion since it is storing only the previous, favorite and lists elements.
+Classes that extends `SimpleConfig` in `.datasaving.simpleconfigs` do not use reflexion.
+When a simple config is loaded, the data is directly loaded onto the app ui.
+When the data is saved, the data is directly taken from the app ui.

 #### Async ?

-Settings load on the JavaFX Thread by Main.java, and they are saved everytime one is changed.
+Settings load on the JavaFX Thread by `Main.java`, and they are saved everytime one is changed.
 Therefore, the Settings are always accessible.
+`SyncUserData` is loaded on the main thread like `Settings` in order to be available when the app starts.
+But it is saved the same way as `UserData`.

-UserData and TextElements load and save asyncly.
-It save only when closing MainWindow or every minute.
-Because they are loading data asyncly, we never get vars, it is UserData or TextElementsData who copy the loaded data into vars of anothers Class when load.
-When saving, he is copying back the vars.
+`UserData` and `SimpleConfig` load and save async.
+They are saved along with `SyncUserData` only when closing `MainWindow` or every minute.
+Because they are loaded async.